sui-foundation/sui-move-intro-course/unit-two/lessons/6_capability_design_pattern.md

 # Capability Design Pattern

 Capability is a pattern that allows authorizing actions with an object.
 As Sui Move is all about owning objects/assets.
-Therefore the concep of authority is also in the form of object.
+Therefore the concept of authority is also in the form of object.
 Let's take a look at below example:

 ```rust
 module sui_intro_unit_two::capability {